QuaCaTeam/quaca/docs/tutorials/mainfile.md

 ```
 This tells CMake to add an executable called `Tutorial`, that the file containing the main function is called `tutorial.cpp` and that this executable should be linked to the library `quaca`.

-With this setup ready we should test whether our tutorial works.
+With this setup, we are ready to test whether our tutorial executable works.
 Go to the `quaca/build/` directory and type into the command line
 ```bash
 quaca/build> cmake ..